About The Blue Star Moms

 On January 22, 1942 the Flint News Advertiser printed a coupon asking Mothers of servicemen to return the coupon after filling it out.
 The following February 1st 300 mothers met in the Durant Hotel, in Flint Michigan.

 Captain George H. Maines, who had conceived the idea for this group, acted as the chair of this first meeting.
 It was decided that after receiving 1000 responses from the ad to form a permanent organization.
 On February 6th the organization was reported on Congressional record.
 Chapters then formed in Michigan, Ohio, Wisconsin, New York, Pennsylvania, Oregon, California, Iowa and Washington.
-In June of 1960 the organization was chartered by congress.

 Mothers volunteered throughout the tough times of World War II.
 They worked in hospitals, train stations, packed care packages for soldiers and were an working part of homeland security during times our time of war.